xRobeSx/kmd-gpu-mining/README.md

 **Step 7.
 Edit blockTemplate.js to remove this.rpcData.founders (from zcash)**

-=>in file "z-nomp/node_modules/stratum-pool/lib/blockTemplate.js"
+cd kmd-nomp/node_modules/stratum-pool/lib/
+nano blockTemplate.js

-replace line 26 by
+replace line 26 with
 var blockReward = (this.rpcData.miner) * 100000000;

 *if not done, it will generate an error*

 **Step 8.
-KMD-NOMP Config Files**
+KMD-Nomp Site Config File**

 cd ..
 cd kmd-nomp